 The bond ratings of the university govern how much debt the system can take on at any point in time.
 Combined with other factors, these ratings influence how much new construction occurs and its cost.
-Currently, University bonds are not A-grade, making them costlier to sell, and UCOP assumptions require that new housing projects generate 1.1-1.25 times what they cost to build.
-Tax-exempt bonds help to incentivize investment in building projects by promising higher earnings for investors; however, they are also require quicker repayment, which reduces the immediate cost savings that can be passed on in the form of lower rents.
+Currently, university bonds are not A-grade, making them costlier to sell, and UCOP assumptions require that new housing projects generate 1.1-1.25 times what they cost to build.
+Tax-exempt bonds help to incentivize investment in building projects by promising higher earnings for investors; however, they also require quicker repayment, which reduces the immediate cost savings that can be passed on in the form of lower rents.

 The university system has committed itself to paying prevailing wages in most construction projects, an important and valuable way to support labor.
-A related tradeoff is that it makes it more expensive to build student housing on campus than off-campus, by as much as 15%.
+A tradeoff of this policy is that it makes it more expensive to build student housing on campus than off-campus, perhaps by as much as 15% over what it might be otherwise.